camunda/camunda-docs-static/get-started/content/java-ee.md

 {{< get-tag repo="camunda-get-started-javaee" tag="Step-2" >}}

 # Model a Process

-In this section we model our sample process with the camunda Modeler.
+In this section we model our sample process with the Camunda Modeler.

 ## Create a new BPMN 2.0 Diagram